Half a Life (Star Trek: The Next Generation): Plot

-The U.S.S.
-Enterprise takes aboard Deanna Troi's (Marina Sirtis) eccentric mother Lwaxana (Majel Barrett) and Dr. Timicin (David Ogden Stiers) of Kaelon II.
+The USS Enterprise takes aboard Deanna Troi's (Marina Sirtis) eccentric mother Lwaxana (Majel Barrett) and Dr. Timicin (David Ogden Stiers) of Kaelon II.
 Timicin is brought aboard to conduct an experiment which he hopes will save his threatened home planet, as its sun is in a state of near-collapse.
 The Federation enlists the Enterprise to take Timicin to a sun in a similar state of decay to conduct experiments which may yield a method for saving the Kaelon system from destruction.

-Upon arrival at their destination, the crew assists Timicin in modifying photon torpedoes to launch into the proxy sun with the expectation that it will repair the damaged star and prove that the technique can be safely applied to the Kaelon sun.
+Upon arrival at their destination, the crew assists Timicin in modifying photon torpedoes to launch into the proxy sun, with the expectation that they will repair the damaged star and prove that the technique can be safely applied to the Kaelon sun.
 The torpedoes are fired and, although the experiment seems initially to work, the effect is short-lived and the star explodes.
 The Enterprise returns to Kaelon II.
 Timicin is crushed, and after some questioning by Lwaxana, he reveals that there are other things troubling him.
-Timicin tells Lwaxana that he is about to turn 60, and on Kaelon II, everyone who reaches that age performs the "Resolution", a ritual act of voluntary euthanasia.
+Timicin tells Lwaxana that he is about to turn 60, and on Kaelon II, everyone who reaches that age performs the "Resolution", a required act of voluntary euthanasia.
 Lwaxana is outraged to learn of this and brings it to the attention of Captain Jean-Luc Picard (Patrick Stewart).
 Picard makes it clear to Lwaxana that due to the Prime Directive, he will not interfere in the planet's local affairs.
-Lwaxana tries to beam herself down to the planet to halt the process herself but she is thwarted by Deanna who comforts her.
+Lwaxana tries to beam herself down to the planet to halt the process herself but she is thwarted by Deanna, who comforts her.

 After Lwaxana and Timicin spend an evening together, he tries to explain the custom of the Resolution.
 He tells her that a fixed age had to be selected by the Kaelons because just randomly choosing a time to die would be heartless.
 Lwaxana finds the practice barbaric and refuses to accept the Kaelon tradition.
 She tells Timicin how a Betazed woman on her planet successfully fought the tradition of wearing ornate wigs that contained live, captive animals.
-It only took one courageous woman to step forward and end this cruel tradition (it is implied that the woman was Lwaxana herself).
+It only took one courageous woman to step forward and end this cruel tradition.
 Lwaxana also compares Timicin's plans to end his life with his research to save his star.
 If it is Timicin's time to die, Lwaxana argues, perhaps it is also time for his star to die as well, so why should he continue to try to prevent it?
 Timicin thinks about what Lwaxana has told him.